How Alert Fatigue Impacts Cybersecurity

 - The Model is System Agnostic

 The AI-Assisted Cybersecurity tool streamlines and enhances the work of your SOC analysts, throughout all the phases of threat detection and negation.
-The model triages your alerts and reduces the time spent on false positives to help analysts focus on the real threats.
+The model provides predictions on your alerts and reduces the time spent on false positives to help analysts focus on the real threats.
 Along the way, the model continues to adapt and learn and offers new opportunities to enhance your security parameters.

-Most importantly an AI-Assisted Cybersecurity such as Arcanna.ai offers a future-proof, efficient, and scalable solution to alert fatigue for the cyber security industry.
+Most importantly, a Decision Intelligence platform such as Arcanna.ai offers a future-proof, efficient, and scalable solution to alert fatigue for the cybersecurity industry.

 Contact us to learn more about Decision Intelligence in Cybersecurity